 The first question that needs to be asked is: “What is a Model View Controller web architecture and what problems does it solve?”

-The simple answer is that it is an object oriented way of organizing an application that enforces the separation of the code needed to render web pages from the code needed to implement business logic.
+The simple answer is that it is an object-oriented way of organizing an application that enforces the separation of the code needed to render web pages from the code needed to implement business logic.
 This supports one of the fundamental principles behind good software design, “separation of concerns”, which directs that logical units of functionality should be separate from each other in order to help reduce complexity and to avoid the creation of “spaghetti” code.
 Essentially, what this means is that when developing an application, developers should carefully organize their code in such a way that different responsibilities are separated from one another so that the code remains “clean” and easy to understand.

-The idea behind MVC website architecture is splitting up responsibilities, rather than assigning a single server page with the responsibility of fetching data, formatting it and displaying it.
+The idea behind MVC website architecture is splitting up responsibilities, rather than assigning a single server page with the responsibility of fetching data, formatting it, and displaying it.
 The MVC web architecture can be illustrated as follows:

 In the MVC model illustrated above, each web request is forwarded to a controller object which acts sort of like a traffic cop.
-It is the controllers job to decide how each request should be handled.
-If the request is to update some data, the controller will contact the model and forward it the new data, asking it to update itself.
+It is the controller’s job to decide how each request should be handled.
+If the request is to update some data, the controller will contact the model and forward the new data, asking it to update itself.
 Then it will return an appropriate view so the user is given a visual confirmation of what happened.
 If no data needs to be updated, the controller will skip contacting the model, select an appropriate view, and return it.

-In many ways the model is the heart of the MVC website architecture.
+In many ways, the model is the heart of the MVC website architecture.
 It contains a collection of objects that describe the data needed for the application to work.
 It also contains any required business logic for manipulating that data as well as access to another layer of code that can be used to persist data to a database.
 This persistence layer normally sits outside of the MVC model but only the model should have direct access to it because it is the responsibility of the model to manage the application’s data.

-The idea behind MVC is rather than assigning a single server page with the responsibility of fetching data, formatting it and displaying it, that these responsibilities should be split up into models and views with a controller in between.
+The idea behind MVC is rather than assigning a single server page with the responsibility of fetching data, formatting it, and displaying it, that these responsibilities should be split up into models and views with a controller in between.

 In an MVC website architecture, it is the responsibility of the view to provide an interface between the application and the user.
-Views know how to take data from the model and display it in a user friendly way.
+Views know how to take data from the model and display it in a user-friendly way.
 They can also provide the user with an interface to input data into the application.

 A Simple MVC Website Architecture Example

-So how does all this fit together into a real world web application, such as an intranet?
-Let’s look at a very simple example to get a better idea how the three components of an MVC web architecture fit together.
+So how does all this fit together into a real-world web application, such as an intranet?
+Let’s look at a very simple example to get a better idea of how the three components of an MVC web architecture fit together.
 A simple web application might be put in place to allow a company to manage a database of its employees.
 This web application might include four views that would allow the user to perform the following actions: